seagle0128/qmk_firmware/keyboards/keychron/q1/rev_0100/keymaps/seagle0128/readme.md

 ## Features:
 - Support EC11 rotary encoder
   - Default:  Volume Up/Down
-  - Shift:    Mouse Wheel Down/Up
+  - Shift:    Down/Up
   - Ctrl:     Page Down/Up
   - Alt:      Left/Right
   - Win/Cmd:  Zoom In/Out.
 Push button to reset
   - RGB indicator:
     - Fn+B will toggle mute or play/stop. (default: mute)
-        - Applicable for the browsers and some applications, but not all.
+    - Applicable for the browsers and some applications.
 - Enter bootloader mode for flashing via Fn+Del.
 The RGB light is always red.
 No need to pull the SPACE keycap up now
 - On macOS, F3 opens Mission Control and F4 opens Launchpad without needing to configure shortcuts in System Preferences
 - RGB lighting turns off when the computer sleeps